 When all of these areas are working in harmony, it creates a solid bridge between you and your customers.

 Your competition will always be lurking, but your customers will be less likely to fall into their open jaws.

 Are There Flaws In Your Bridge?

 Now that we’ve seen an ideal version of your strategy, let’s explore the problems that crop up when certain pieces are weak or missing.

 If you haven’t set the direction for your company the integrity and effectiveness of your strategy is going to be weak.
 If you’re pointing at the wrong customers, your internal team (which may just be you) won’t be able to work cohesively to fix the issues.

-Because finding Product/Market Fit is so critical, it’s tempting to skip past defining a vision and jump straight to your offering.
+Because your positioning is so critical, it’s tempting to skip past defining a vision and jump straight to your offering.
 It’s also easy to get so caught up in the endless loop of refining your product that you forget the importance of brand and messaging.
 If you focus on your offering in isolation, you’ll end up losing customers on both ends.